Diverse classrooms, diverse teachers

 4 min

-BarcelonaWhen she was 6 years old, teacher Maryam El Hamidi (Tangier, 1994) experienced firsthand the ordeal that her students have more recently gone through.
-With her mother and sister, they came to live in Castelló d’Empúries to reunite with their father in 2000.
+BarcelonaWhen she was 6 years old, teacher Maryam El Hamidi (Tangier, 1994) experienced firsthand the ordeal her students have recently gone through.
+With her mother and sister, they came to live in Castelló d’Empúries to reunite with her father in the year 2000.
 "In the schools where I have worked, they see me as a mirror.
 Especially women, they see a role model.
 Perhaps I haven't gone through the same circumstances as them, but I know their needs.
 I give them confidence and motivation.
 If the road is long, I make it shorter," assures El Hamidi.

-The teacher has just rejoined the teaching pool after a maternity leave.
-Before, she worked at the Language Workshop of the Casal dels Infants, in Salt, accompanying young people and adults who were in a vulnerable situation: teaching them Catalan is giving them tools and opportunities.
+The professor has just rejoined the teaching pool after a maternity leave.
+Before that, she worked at the Language Classroom of Casal dels Infants, in Salt, accompanying young people and adults who were in a vulnerable situation: teaching them Catalan is giving them tools and opportunities.
 She found in the Escola Ruiz Amado in Castelló a Catalan-speaking and encouraging environment that she acknowledges was key to continuing her studies.
-"Thanks to the school, I am where I am, teachers are very important," she says, not in vain she is a teacher.
-"Being the child of immigrants limits the view people have of you and your abilities, they close doors for you.
-But I knew I had abilities and I had clear goals: I would go to university, I did not doubt myself.
-You can have parents who don't know much Catalan, but who trust in you, give you self-esteem and encourage you to move forward," she explains.
-Catalan was not a problem, she learned it quickly and, in fact, it became the language among sisters, cousins, and the whole environment, while with her parents they maintained Arabic.
+"Thanks to the school, I am where I am; teachers are very important," she says, not in vain is she a teacher.
+"Being the child of immigrants limits the perception of you and your capabilities, doors are closed to you.
+But I knew I had capabilities and had clear goals: I would go to university, I didn't doubt myself.
+You can have parents who don't know much Catalan, but who trust you, give you self-esteem, and encourage you to move forward," she explains.
+Catalan was not a problem at all; she learned it quickly and, in fact, it became the language among sisters, cousins, and the whole social circle, while with her parents they maintained Arabic.

 Identity bubbles

-Her path was very lonely.
-El Hamidi was the only immigrant in high school and university, where she studied primary education with a specialization in English.
+Her path was very solitary.
+El Hamidi was the only immigrant in high school and university, where she studied teaching with a specialization in English.
 "Now this is changing.
 I have seen a difference in the generation of my younger sisters, who are studying medicine and engineering.
 Now for teachers you are equally capable; before it was very difficult, you had to prove it and they valued your context more than your skills.
-Your origin does not define your abilities," she states.
+Your origin does not define your abilities," she affirms.

-The socialization of the children of immigration in classrooms is also changing.
+The socialization of the children of immigrants in the classrooms is also changing.
 Now there is more diversity among classmates, but she also sees less mixing.
-"Children of migratory origin form a small circle and those who are not do theirs.
-They make friends with one or the other depending on where they are.
-And this is happening from a very young age in school, since primary school, before it happened in high school.
+"Children of migratory origin form a small circle, and those who are not form theirs.
+They make friends with one or the other depending on where they are from.
+And this is happening from a very young age in school, from primary school, before it happened in high school.
 It is increasing, and behind this are the parents.
 Who do they invite to birthdays?
 Who do they invite to play at home?" she poses.
-Now that she is a mother, she feels "tremendous frustration" with these attitudes.
+Now that she is a mother, she feels "tremendous frustration" at these attitudes.
 "After twenty years, I see that things are getting worse and I don't want my children to go through this, I want them to be friends with everyone.
 It's an anguish, really.
 They deserve to be included," she defends.
-El Hamidi criticizes the generalizations made based on ethnicities, whether for choosing their children's friends or for pointing to delinquency.
+El Hamidi criticizes the generalizations made based on ethnicity, whether for choosing their children's friends or for pointing to crime.

 Maryam El Hamidi teaching classes months ago at Casal dels Infants in Salt.